-Fish: Sets an alarm to sound when the device detects a suspended target.

-- detected. - estates the alarm to sound only when medium or large fish are detected. - ets the alarm to sound only when large fish are detected.
+- Fish: Sets an alarm to sound when the device detects a suspended target. - Graves sets the alarm to sound when fish of all sizes are detected. - exects the alarm to sound only when medium or large fish are detected. - ex sets the alarm to sound only when large fish are detected.